hugovk/DCNordics.github.io/README.md

 ## Get involved!
 You may open an issue anytime if you have questions or concerns related to this event.

-At the moment we need more representatives on priority order:
+At the moment we need more representatives in following priority order:

 * Denmark
 * Norway